BBC has questions to answer over Savile scandal: Cameron

 LONDON British Prime Minister David Cameron said on Monday the publicly funded BBC had serious questions to answer about a sex abuse scandal involving one of its former stars and suggestions that bosses had been involved in covering up allegations.

-Pressure is growing on new BBC chief George Entwistle to explain why the internationally renowned media organization axed its own expose of alleged abuse of underage girls by the eccentric, cigar-chomping Jimmy Savile who died last year.
+Pressure is growing on new BBC chief George Entwistle to explain why the internationally renouned media organisation axed its own expose of alleged abuse of underage girls by the eccentric, cigar-chomping Jimmy Savile who died last year.

-On Monday, the editor of the BBC's "Newsnight" program stepped aside from his job after the broadcaster said he had given inaccurate or incomplete reasons for why his program dropped an investigation into Savile.
+On Monday, the editor of the BBC's "Newsnight" programme stepped aside from his job after the broadcaster said he had given inaccurate or incomplete reasons for why his programme dropped an investigation into Savile.

 (Reporting by Michael Holden Editing by Maria Golovnina)